 This is the first course in the professional specialty coursework of the first year.
-This course is designed to introduce fundamental concepts of the nature and scope of occupational therapy, including ethics, culture, and clinical reasoning, in order to further develop and expand upon the concepts throughout the program.
+This course is designed to introduce fundamental concepts of the nature and scope of occupational therapy including the OTPF, lifespan development, roles and responsibilities, ethical practice, evidence-based practice, occupation-based practice, clinical reasoning, and other occupational therapy standards and concepts that are expanded upon throughout the year.
 Prior knowledge and personal experiences are associated with new information in order to actively engage the students in the teaching and learning process.
 Interactive and student-centered learning is emphasized through class discussion, group activities, case studies, and reflection.
+Professional growth and development are emphasized and assessed.